-- 6a.
-For health workers, if the health professional believes that a COVID-19 infection is unlikely, the employee should be managed according to clinical protocols, and continue working, following specific workplace restrictions and appropriate PPE, as well as observing strict precautions including masks, social distancing and hygiene procedures.
-The employee's condition should be monitored to assess response to clinical management. - 6b.
-For non-health workers, if the health professional believes that a COVID-19 infection is unlikely, the employee is placed on paid sick leave in terms of section 22 of the BCEA or if the employee's sick leave entitlement under the section is exhausted, make application for an illness benefit in terms of clause 4 of the Directive issued on 25 March 2020 on the COVID -19 Temporary Employer Relief Scheme under regulation 10(8) of the Regulations promulgated in terms of section 27(2) of the Disaster Management Act. - 7.
+- 6b.
+For non-health workers, if the attending health professional believes that a COVID-19 infection is unlikely, the employee is placed in quarantine. - 7.
 On receiving their results the employee should notify their workplace so that the employee is managed accordingly.
 The designated person in the workplace should proactively take steps to obtain this information to avoid any delays in reporting. - 8.
 The employee should be managed according to either scenario 1 or 2 in the algorithm outlined below. - 9.
-A positive SARS-CoV-2 test in an employee will require all potential contacts in the workplace to be assessed using scenarios 3 or 4 in the algorithm outlined below. - 10.
-All employees on returning to work after isolation or quarantine period, should follow general work restrictions that include: - undergoing medical evaluation to confirm that they are fit to work should they have moderate or severe illness - wearing of surgical masks at all times while at work for a period of 21 days from the initial test - implement social distancing measures as appropriate - in the case of health workers avoid contact with patients considered vulnerable for severe outcomes of a COVID-19 infection - adherence to hand hygiene, respiratory hygiene, and cough etiquette - continued self-monitoring for symptoms as per the attached symptoms checklist, or equivalent electronic version, and seek medical re-evaluation if respiratory symptoms recur or worsen.
+Workers placed in quarantine or in isolation, should be monitored daily using the attached (or similar) Symptom Monitoring Sheet. - 10.
+A positive SARS-CoV-2 test in an employee will require all potential contacts in the workplace to be assessed using scenarios 3 or 4 in the algorithm outlined below. - 11.
+All employees on returning to work after the isolation period, should follow general work restrictions that include: - undergoing medical evaluation to confirm that they are fit to work should they have moderate or severe illness - wearing of surgical masks at all times while at work for a period of 21 days from the initial test - implement social distancing measures as appropriate - in the case of health workers, avoid contact with patients considered vulnerable for severe outcomes of a COVID-19 infection - adherence to hand hygiene, respiratory hygiene, and cough etiquette - continued self-monitoring for symptoms as per the attached symptoms checklist, or equivalent electronic version, and seek medical re-evaluation if symptoms recur or worsen.